 Note: Employees eligible for the Graduate Assistant/Short-Term benefit package are not eligible for the HDHP.

-Uniform Benefits refers to the schedule of benefits that are provided by each health plan (insurance carrier).
+Uniform Benefits refers to the schedule of benefits provided by each health insurance plan carrier.
 The purpose of Uniform Benefits is to help manage the rising cost of health insurance and simplify your selection of a health plan.
 Because all health insurance plan carriers administer the same schedule of benefits, you can decide which plan to select based on:

 - Quality and member satisfaction

 - Referral policies

 Uniform Benefits does not mean that all plans will treat all services in an identical manner.
 Treatment will vary depending on the needs of the patient, the providers involved and the managed care policies and procedures of each health insurance plan carrier.

 Routine preventive care will be covered at 100%, even if you have not met the deductible.
 Here is a list of preventive care services, as identified by the Patient Protection and Affordable Care Act, is available in the Forms & Resources section below.

 For non-preventive care, you must meet the annual deductible first.
 This means that you will pay for all medically necessary services out-of-pocket until you meet the deductible, including prescriptions.
-Once you meet the deductible, Uniform Benefits will take effect and you will pay either an office visit copay or coinsurance on other medically necessary care until you reach the annual out-of-pocket limit.
+Once you meet the deductible, Uniform Benefits will take effect and you will pay either an office visit copay (flat dollar amount) or coinsurance (percentage) on other medically necessary care until you reach the annual out-of-pocket limit.

 Deductible: $1,500 Individual / $3,000 Family

 The HDHP has a non-embedded deductible.
 This means that if you have Family coverage, the full family deductible must be met before services are covered for any individual.
 This deductible includes both medical services and prescription drug benefits and applies to the annual out-of-pocket limit.
 Once your deductible has been met, you will pay:

 - $15 copay for office visits